What We’re Doing

 Parks Department Building

 In May 2009, the City replaced the old tar/gravel built-up roof on the Parks Building with a new white membrane (cool) roof and better insulation.
-The blue line below shows the monthly electricity used in the year leading up to the roof replacement.
-In the year following the replacement (red line), we used 6% less electricity – largely associated with summer cooling.
-This saved 22,000 kwh of electricity that year (and 12.2 tons of greenhouse gas emissions).
-We used even less electricity the year after that – green line — (probably associated with the cool weather this spring).
-On average, in the two years since we replaced the roof, the City has consumed 36,700 kwh less electricity per year, a 10% average reduction compared the year before roof replacement.
+On average, in the first two years since replacement, the City consumed 36,700 kwh less electricity per year– a 10% average reduction compared to the year before roof replacement.

 Traffic Signals & Streetlights

-Over the past 8 years, Salt Lake City has converted all of the traffic signals to LED lights—saving more than 1,700,000 kwh and $100,000 per year.
-Replacing the 1,445 the yellow traffic lights alone will save a total of 76,730 kwh and $4,950 each year .
+Salt Lake City has converted all of the traffic signals to LED lights—saving more than 1,700,000 kwh and $100,000 per year.
+Replacing the 1,445 the yellow traffic lights alone will save a total of 76,730 kwh and $4,950 each year.
 In addition, Salt Lake City has begun a long-term program to convert all streetlights to high efficiency fixtures over the next 15 years.
 The city replaced 1439 standard 250 watt cobra-head style street lights with LED cobra-head style street lights in various locations throughout the city.

 The annual savings in electricity are estimated at 587 kwh per light replaced.
 The City will save approximately $48 per year in maintenance per lamp replaced.
 Replacement of 1,554 lights would result in saving 912,198 kwh per year and approximately $130,723 in electricity and operating and maintenance costs.